Free Shipping All Orders From 200 Limited Time Offer

 Package Example

-Your order will be packed safe and secure and dispatched within 24 hours.
+Your order will be packed safely and securely and dispatched within 24 hours.
 This is exactly how your parcel will look like (pictures of a real shipping item).
-It has a size and a look of a regular private letter (9.4x4.3x0.3 inches or 24x11x0.7cm) and it does not disclose its contents
+It has the size and the look of a regular private letter (9.4x4.3x0.3 inches or 24x11x0.7cm), and it does not disclose its contents

 Front view